PyxelM/alucinara/content/phenomena/sky-islands.md

 Furthermore, sky islands show a tendancy to take the form animals according to the [pseudo-fauna principle](phenomena/pseudo-fauna-principle.md).
 As sky islands float, they may take the form of avian animals such as birds or bats, or may take the form of aquatic animals such as whales or fish.

 ## Feeding Habits
-While sky islands aren't alive, they need to be fed with alucinara energy to stay afloat, and hunt alucinariferous animals or plants to refuel according to the pseudo-fauna principle.
+While sky islands aren't alive, they need to be fed with Alucinara to stay afloat, and hunt alucinariferous animals or plants to refuel according to the pseudo-fauna principle.

 A common hunting practice is that the sky islands may be drawn to areas of high-alucinarium content, such as communities of animals or crystalline mountains.
-They swoop from high altitude  down, and catch any sources of alucinara in their mouths which shift open as they descend.
+They swoop from high altitude  down, and catch any sources of Alucinara in their mouths which shift open as they descend.

 If an animal is eaten, then the alucinarium present in their body will be absorbed into the rock as decomposition takes place.
 Once all that is left is bone, the bone will be naturally moved deeper into the rock itself as the stone shifts.
 This can cause high concentrations of calcium in the rock, and this can cause vast large stalagtites of calcium carbonate to form.